Search

 • Pyrite decay in geological materials

-If the humidity of the air changes frequently, hygroscopic materials will swell and shrink repeatedly.
-This causes internal stress and damage.
+Frequent humidity changes cause hygroscopic materials to swell and shrink repeatedly.
+This creates internal stress and damage.

-This is particularly a problem in composite objects where the different materials have different rates of shrinkage.
-The expansion of one material may force changes in the dimensions of another, causing considerable tension and eventually damage.
-Look out for such damage in objects, such as skins on drums and paintings on wooden panels.
+Composite objects are particularly vulnerable, as different materials shrink and expand at different rates.
+The expansion of one material can force changes in another, causing tension and eventual damage.
+Look out for this in objects such as skins on drums and paintings on wooden panels.

-Moisture can also start or speed up the damaging effect of air pollutants and other harmful substances on many collection objects.
+Moisture can also start or accelerate the damaging effects of air pollutants and other harmful substances on collection objects.
+Our advice on identifying and reducing air pollution covers this in detail.

 Temperature

-The recommended temperature for museum objects is 16 to 20°C.
+The recommended temperature for museum gallery spaces sits within human comfort levels of 16 to 22°C.

-Moderately fluctuating temperatures between 10 and 20°C are unlikely to adversely affect museum objects.
-Rooms below 16°C become too uncomfortable for visitors, while anything below 10°C can cause condensation and affect RH.
-Temperatures above 20°C will be too hot for guests and can accelerate degradation in museum objects.
+Consistency matters most.
+Moderate fluctuations between 10 and 22°C, where temperature rises and falls gradually over 24 hours, are unlikely to damage museum objects.
+Rooms below 16°C may be uncomfortable for some visitors.
+Temperatures below 10°C can cause condensation, affect RH, and damage building fabric over time.
+Temperatures above 22°C may be too hot for visitors and will accelerate degradation in museum objects.

 Relative humidity

-Relative humidity below 40% can cause sensitive items to become dry and brittle.
-The maximum level is determined by the point that fungal growth begins, which is at an RH of at least 70%.
-Reducing the fluctuation of RH is particularly important.
+RH below 40% can cause moisture-sensitive items to become dry and brittle.
+The upper limit reflects the point at which fungal growth begins, which is at RH over 65%.
+Reducing RH fluctuation is particularly important.

-In a naturally ventilated building in sound condition, indoor conditions will respond to outdoor conditions.
-There are, however, mitigating factors that can affect the temperature and humidity inside a building, room, or display case.
+In a naturally ventilated building in good condition, indoor conditions respond to outdoor conditions.
+Several factors can affect the temperature and humidity inside a building, room, or display case.

 External factors

-• Water penetration or rising damp can cause high humidity levels.
+• Water penetration or rising damp causes high humidity

-• Sudden weather changes can cause dramatic fluctuations, particularly if the building is not insulated.
+• Sudden weather changes cause dramatic fluctuations, particularly in poorly insulated buildings

-• Direct sunshine on metal roofs and glass skylights can cause considerable heat gain and day/night variations.
+• Direct sunshine on metal roofs and glass skylights causes significant heat gain and day-to-night variation

 Internal factors

-• Poor air circulation or ventilation can create micro-climates that differ from ambient conditions.
+• Poor air circulation or ventilation creates micro-climates that differ from ambient conditions

-• Heating systems that operate during the day for comfort can cause day/night fluctuations.
+• Heating systems that run during the day for comfort cause day-to-night fluctuations

-• Visitors produce moisture, especially on rainy days.
+• Visitors produce moisture, especially on rainy days, and raise CO2 levels

-• In-case and spot lighting can create localised pockets of high temperature and low RH.
+• In-case and spot lighting create localised pockets of high temperature and low RH

 Continuous monitoring